 Economic development that degrades ecosystems is also detrimental to humans.
 Thus, GreeneWorks believes in a unified approach to improving environment, food security, and health.

 By showing that social relationships do not stop at the boundaries of society but extend to the relationships people establish with nature, we show how more ecologically inclusive analytic categories can provide insight into environmental change in the Western Himalayas.

-- Greenberg and Greene collaborated on “Beyond the Malthusian Legacy: A Demographic Approach to Social Ecology” at the International Union for the Scientific Study of Population Congress in Salvador da Bahia, Brazil during 2001.
+Greenberg and Greene also collaborated on “Beyond the Malthusian Legacy: A Demographic Approach to Social Ecology” at the International Union for the Scientific Study of Population Congress in Salvador da Bahia, Brazil in 2001.